mitmedialab/sar_robot_command_msgs/README.md

 robot platform or project's specifications regarding what flag to provide for "blocking" vs. "non-blocking" actions.

-### Name tags
+#### Name tags

-To include names of the child and caretaker in speech the robot uses, we'll use a different tag with brackets:
+Several pre-defined interaction partners can be referenced in `DO` command strings using a name tag in square brackets, like so:

 `"Hi [child-name] <smile> I am a robot! <wave>"`

-The current name options are:
+Name tags available include:

-- `child-name` : the name of the child with ASD, the primary user of the robot
+- `child-name`: The name of the child who is the primary user of the robot.

-- `guardian-name` : the name of the child's caretaker, who will play ceratin games with child (like the rocket-barrier game)
+- `guardian-name`: The name of the child's caretaker, who may play with the robot with the child.

+That said, this package does not track whether name tags you provide in a message string are recognizable by any specific robot platform.
+Please consult the specifications for your specific robot platform or project to get a complete list of what is supported for your robot or project.

 ## RobotState